nabeelfarid/bls/README.md

 ❌ **Cons:**
 - Steeper learning curve
-- Requires careful schema design upfront
+- Requires careful schema design and access patterns upfront
 - Harder to query ad-hoc (not as flexible as SQL)
 - Potential for hot partitions if not designed well